carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 <img src="https://render.githubusercontent.com/render/math?math=S_{chao1}=S_{Obs}">| The number of observed species

 ## β diversity
-Diversity β measures how different two or more communities are, either in their composition (diversity) or in the abundance of the organisms that compose it (abundance).
+Diversity β measures how different two or more communities are, either in their composition (richness) or in the abundance of the organisms that compose it (abundance).
-- Bray-Curtis dissimilarity: Emphasis on abundance.
+- Bray-Curtis dissimilarity: The difference on richness and abundance across environments(samples).
+Weight on abundance.
 Measures the differences from 0 (equal communities) to 1 (different communities)
 - Jaccard distance: Based on presence / absence of species (diversity).
 It goes from 0 (same species in the community) to 1 (no species in common)
 - UniFrac: Measures the phylogenetic distance; how alike the trees in each community are.
 There are two types, without weights (diversity) and with weights (diversity and abundance)

-It is easy to visualize using PCA, PCoA or NMDS analysis.
+There are different ways to plot and show the results of such analysis.
+Among others,  PCA, PCoA or NMDS analysis are widely used.

 # Creating lineage and rank tables